rachelngordon/rachelngordon.github.io/_pages/1_about.md

 title: About
 permalink: /about/
 image: /assets/img/hanoi.jpg
-caption: My dad and I getting dinner with some friends we met in Ha Noi, Viet Nam.
+caption: My dad and I getting dinner with some friends we met in Ha Noi, Viet Nam
 ---

 Skip to [short professional summary](#prof).